Indian Affairs Commission – 1910

 I think the Government ought to help us as they have made a lot of money out of the Indians, and it is the duty of the government to do what they can for us.

-I don't know why the Government won't pay us for what they have taken.
 We used to get lots of berries, but now, when we get berries, the whiteman put us off the land.

 We are telling you all our troubles.

-The white people are not doing justice to us.
 We have lost a lot of land up the river.

 Now, all up and down the salt water there are posts saying that this land belongs to the whiteman who have bought it from the Government.
-If I take any sticks from these places the whiteman will come along and say, 'Leave that alone, it belongs to me.'

-I hear that the whiteman are making a good deal of money out of the land which formally belonged to the Indians.
-If I were to go to USA, England or go on anybody's land like that I would be put in jail right away.
 We should like to know, why our lands have been taken from us in this way.
 We don't want to lose any more land than we have already lost.

 We cannot get the native foods as in the Old Day.
 Our means of getting these foods are curtailed.
 We have to have sufficient land that we may be able to provide ourselves and our children with food.
 We are very glad to know that you are willing to help us obtain more land, and also in the title of the Reserve here.